 Melissa Harris graduated from Temple University, with an AD in Horticulture, and has a BA and MA in English Literature from the University of Maine, where she taught briefly as an adjunct.

 From 2010 to 2017, Caryl Hart was Director of Sonoma County Regional Parks, a system of more than 50 parks and regional trails.

 Caryl graduated from Cornell University (A.B.-Economics), University of San Francisco (J.D.) and University of California, Berkeley (Ph.D.-Environmental Science, Policy and Management).
 At UC Berkeley, her focus was on the role of California State Parks and other public land systems in addressing the challenges of climate change.
 She returned to UC, Berkeley, as Visiting Professor in 2010 to teach a course on the history and challenges confronting the state parks.
 Caryl serves on a number of boards including the UC, Berkeley School of Natural Resources Advisory Board, the UC Natural Reserve System Board of Councilors, and the National Parks Conservation Association-Western Regional Board.
 Elected to the Board of Directors in 2017, Caryl has been a League Councilor for more than ten years.
 She, her husband, Mickey Hart, and their daughter, Reya, reside in Sebastopol.

 Wendy is a San Francisco CPA, specializing for the last 20 years in high net worth individuals, estates and trusts.

 Following graduation from law school, Rob Mellor practiced corporate law in San Francisco with corporations and the law firm of Gibson, Dunn & Crutcher, LLP.

-Jim Sergi has held various positions in academic nursing and cancer research, before cofounding and serving as CEO of a healthcare services and drug development company.
+Prior to founding CSSi LifeSciences, Jim Sergi has held various positions in academic oncology and cancer research before co-founding ProED, a healthcare services and drug development company.